Tech-FZ/EmuGUI/README.md

 13. After that is finished, copy the code into the dist folder PyInstaller created.
 14. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
 15. If it works, have fun!
 If not, try to start again from number 9.

+## Building on Linux

+1. Install Python 3.
+You can either compile the source code or get it from your distribution's repositories.
+2. Install QEMU using one of the commands listed on Installation (Linux).
+3. Install Git using the install command of your distribution.
+4. Install Visual Studio Code.
+You can get it from https://code.visualstudio.com/download
+5. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git` or `git clone https://codeberg.org/lucien-rowan/EmuGUI.git`
+6. Open Visual Studio Code in that folder.
+7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip PyInstaller PyQt6 PyQt6-tools PySide6 python-magic`.
+You can try getting a VENV working but I personally have problems with using Python virtual environments on Linux.
+8. After this is done, run the main.py script.
+9. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile main.py` (for those who can get a VENV to work) or `python3 -m PyInstaller --onefile main.py`
+10. After that is finished, copy the code into the dist folder PyInstaller created.
+11. Run the executable in the dist folder.
+If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
+12. If it works, have fun!
+If not, try to start again from number 7.

 ## Documentation